 Not just a high output, but the new engine must have super cruise capability, which will allow it to have the supersonic flight without using the afterburner, which is crucial to sustain for a long time in the combat environment.
 ADA-GTRE is currently in discussion with multiple foreign OEMs (Rolls-Royce, General Electric and Safran) for the joint development.
-India aims for not just 100% transfer of technology but active participation in design and development and holds on to crucial knowledge of critical technologies like metallurgy as well.
+India aims for not just 100% transfer of technology but active participation in design and development and holds on to crucial knowledge of critical technologies like metallurgy as well. would progress as a public-private programme.

-In 2020, HAL took a ground breaking novel decision to include a private company, culminating in a three way partnership with HAL and ADA.
-Thus, AMCA onwards would progress as a public-private programme.
 The aim was to create a SPV (special purpose vehicle) as fast as possible with the participation of the private venture, which would be on equal financial and work terms with the public sector.
 The PDR (preliminary design review) was completed in 2022, followed by the completion of the CDR (comprehensive design review) in 2023.
 A nod was given for the formation of the SPV for the "manufacturing and production" of the aircraft.
 The year 2022 also witnessed the metal cutting of titanium bulkheads.